oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 kubectl delete all --all -n demo
 ```

+The first `all` refers to all resource types.
+The second `--all` refers to every object in the resource types (as opposed to specifying an object name or ID).
+Thus by specifying the namespace you are deleting every object of every resource type in that namespace.

 This is one of the benefits of using a namespace.
 You can do a delete like this.
 If you do this from the default namespace, you'll risk deleting things you didn't mean to delete or pods added by Kubernetes and Azure for infrastructure administration.

 You can also just delete the entire namespace.
 It will be recreated if you use the Bash script to apply the deployments.
 This deletes absolutely everything from the namespace but is a little slower.